18F/guides-template/pages/new-page.md

 permalink: /adding-a-new-page/
 title: Adding a new page
 ---
-To add new pages to the guide, first create a new [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the `pages/` directory of the repository.
-As an example, the Markdown text for this page is [`pages/new-page.md`](https://github.com/18F/guides-template/blob/18f-pages/pages/new-page.md).
+To add new pagese, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the `pages/` directory of the repository.
+For example, the Markdown text for this page is [`pages/new-page.md`](https://github.com/18F/guides-template/blob/18f-pages/pages/new-page.md).